Braintrust18/daggerheart-obsidian-scripts/README.md

  - promptHpStress.js
  - promptHpStressITS.js

-I have included two simple templates that invoke these scripts.
+I have included two simple Templater templates that invoke these scripts.
+The Templater plugin is required for both.
  - HP Stress Template.md
  - HP Stress Template ITS.md

 ### HP Stress Template
-This template will prompt the user for an adversaries HP and Stress.
+This Templater template will prompt the user for an adversaries HP and Stress.
 Then it will build a markdown table to track 6 adversaries.
 The following is an example:

 | #   | HP(11)        | S(6)    | Status  | Name   |
 | --- | ------------- | ------- | ------- | ------ |